buraktoglu/Python-Flask-Service-Selenium-API/README.md

 Issues:

 Issue 1: Sponsored Adverts in cars.com redirects the flow to another domain so selenium stops working.
+Please send the request to service again when Sponsored Adverts shows up int he browser.

 Issue 2: Transmission and exterior color information does not included in main listing page.
+Thus, Selenium API needs to roundtrip between each car's advert URL's.
+This extends the response time of the service in a linear manner.
+A modified version of the service without demanding transmission and color information could be written and added to the project.
+This will be the game changer when time management taken into consideration.